12 Creating from emptinessJill Loree2022-12-21T11:28:49+00:00

 Now is the time for the arrival of a new era.
 The arrival of this event has required that many people were made ready for it—regardless of whether or not those walking a conscious spiritual path have been aware of this preparation.
-So we have been filing away at our impurities—and we are still doing this work—creating emptiness to make ourselves available for a powerful force that is being released in the universe—in the inner universe.
+So we have been filing away at our impurities, and we are still doing this work.
+We have also been creating emptiness to make ourselves available for a powerful force that is being released in the universe—in the inner universe.

-As we do our personal self-development work to purify ourselves, we become steadily more ready for inner enlightenment, for the arrival of this awakening force with its self-perpetuating nature.
+As we do our personal self-development work to purify ourselves, we become steadily more ready for inner enlightenment.
+We become ready for the arrival of this awakening force with its self-perpetuating nature.
 Its arrival is unprecedented, as there has been no other time in the history of humankind when this force has been as available as it is right now.

 If we have been doing our own healing work, then what we experience will be a result of this power landing on a receptive channel.
 But if this power hits a channel that is unreceptive, a crisis will arise.
 What we’re talking about is a tremendous, creative force that is highly beneficial and which could help us thrive in an entirely new way.
 But if we block it, even if only partly, we put ourselves under great stress—psychically, physically, emotionally and spiritually.
 This is what we must try to avoid.